cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 One of the Stargate core features is a _snapshot sync_ delivered in the `/snapshot` package.
 It provides a way to trustlessly sync a blockchain without repeating all transactions from the genesis.
 This feature is implemented in Cosmos SDK and requires storage support.
 Currently IAVL is the only supported backend.
 It works by streaming to a client a snapshot of a `SS` at a certain version together with a header chain.

 A new database snapshot will be created in every `EndBlocker` and identified by a block height.
 The `root` store keeps track of the available snapshots to offer `SS` at a certain version.
 The `root` store implements the `MultiStore` interface described below.
-In essence, `MultiStore` extends the `Committer` interface. `Committer` has a `Commit`, `SetPruning`, `GetPruning` functions which will be used for creating and removing snapshots.
+In essence, `MultiStore` extends the `Committer` interface. `Committer` has `Commit`, `SetPruning`, and `GetPruning` functions which will be used for creating and removing snapshots.
 The `rootStore.Commit` function creates a new snapshot and increments the version on each call, and checks if it needs to remove old versions.
 We will need to update the SMT interface to implement the `Committer` interface.
 NOTE: `Commit` must be called exactly once per block.
 Otherwise we risk going out of sync for the version number and block height.
 NOTE: For the Cosmos SDK storage, we may consider splitting that interface into `Committer` and `PruningCommitter` - only the multiroot should implement `PruningCommitter` (cache and prefix store don't need pruning).